 Trustee Holober said his remarks about the recommendations are not directed at the incumbents who hold the positions, who he holds in very high regard.
 He said that during his time as a trustee, he has voted without exception for every recommendation brought to a vote regarding upgrades from a particular grade or pay level to a higher grade or pay level, and a large number of these have involved administrators.
 He said his concern is with the increasing number of top executive level staff over the course of a number of years during which enrollment has either been stable or declining and total employment numbers have been fairly stable.
 Trustee Holober said he believes the positions currently at the executive level are: Chancellor; Executive Vice Chancellor (vacant but funded); Vice Chancellor, Human Resources; Vice Chancellor, Facilities Planning, Maintenance and Operations; Vice Chancellor, Auxiliary Services and Enterprise Operations; and Vice Chancellor, Educational Services and Planning.
-He said the Board is now being asked to add another vice chancellor position and a position with the identical grade level in the executive salary schedule.
-He said the question is how many top level positions are appropriate and he believes that the current level is sufficient.
+He said the Board is now being asked to add another vice chancellor position and a positions are appropriate and he believes that the current level is sufficient.
 Trustee Holober said he believes the two incumbents in the positions at issue are doing a great job, are well compensated, and will continue to receive the increases that are available to all other administrators.